stevenyang523/jinyuanAI/README.md

 ### Overview

-**JINYUAN Securities Research AI Add-in** is a Microsoft Word–based toolkit for the equity-research report workflow.
-Analysts write reports in Word while the add-in provides AI assistance, analyst/rating configuration, and related-report maintenance — and can **auto-fill and submit a report to the company's OA approval workflow with one click**, eliminating repetitive copy-paste and manual data entry.
+**Jinyuan AI Plugin** is a workflow tool for research report production that operates within Microsoft Word.
+Designed to assist analysts while they draft reports, the plugin offers AI-powered support, manages personnel and rating configurations, and handles related report data.
+It also enables users to **automatically populate and submit reports to the company’s OA approval workflow with a single click**, significantly reducing repetitive copy-pasting and manual data entry.

 ### ✨ Features